commercialhaskell/stackage/CURATORS.md

 Note that when starting a new LTS major release, you'll need to modify `.github/workflows/image.yml` to add a new lts branch.

 Update `GHCVER` in `Dockerfile`.
-(This env var automatically gets passed to `debian-bootstrap.sh`.)
+(This env var automatically gets passed to the scripts in `docker/`).

 Ensure that the [global-hints.yaml file](https://github.com/fpco/stackage-content/blob/master/stack/global-hints.yaml)
 is updated with information on the latest GHC release by cloning that repo and running `./update-global-hints.hs ghc-X.Y.Z`.

-If enountering an error like the following, this means that the Stack metadata has not yet been updated, so wait some time until this happens:
+If enountering an error like the following, this means that the [Stack metadata](https://github.com/commercialhaskell/stackage-content) has not yet been updated, so wait some time until this happens:

 ```